How to Choose Fat Skis | How to Choose Length and Center Width? What Models are Recommended for Beginners?

 LINE BLEND|D=132-100-120mm|L=171, 178, 185cm|R=20m (178cm)|¥85,800

-Q. I'd like to go backcountry this season.
-How can I choose gear that can be used in the backcountry?
+Q. I definitely want to go backcountry skiing this season.
+How can I choose skis that can be used for both backcountry and skiing?

 A. Most skis can be used in combination with backcountry skiing.
 If you're physically fit, I think it's fine for you to climb on skis that you enjoy.
 I think fat skis are the best because they're fun to ski on without having to worry about weight